EternityForest/iot_devices/docs/iot_devices/device/index.md

   <br/>
   default: If unset default value is None, or may be framework defined.
 Default does not trigger handler.
   <br/>
   handler: A function taking the value,timestamp, and annotation on changes.
+Must be threadsafe.
   <br/>
   interval: annotates the default data rate the point will produce, for use in setting default poll : rates by the host if the host wants to poll.